 The Importance of Being Protected

-Summertime in Canada means three things: barbecues, mosquitos and the most sunlight we’ll see all year.
-Keep your skin healthy and burn-free with these top tips.
+Summertime in Canada means three things: barbecues, mosquitos, and the most sunlight we’ll see all year.
+Keep your skin healthy and burn-free with these top sun care tips.

 barrier between the skin and the sun’s rays, which are also called inorganic, or physical, sunscreens.
 Their active ingredients are minerals such as zinc oxide and titanium dioxide, and Renita recommends these for people who have acne-prone or sensitive skin or who suffer from eczema.
 (Don’t worry about the white cast of yesteryear: the particles in most formulas are micronized so they blend into the skin much better.)
 Chemical sunscreens, on the other hand, use active ingredients like oxybenzone to absorb into the skin while also absorbing the sun’s rays.
 “Both offer good protection – the best sunscreen is the sunscreen that you will wear,” counsels Renita.